carreraGroup/json-to-avro-schema/README.md

 To understand how JSON Schema types are mapped onto AVRO types, see [Type Mapping](./docs/TypeMappings.md).

+To see the current impelementation status, see the [Roadmap](./docs/Roadmap.md).

 ## Specifications

 - [JSON Schema Draft 6](https://tools.ietf.org/html/draft-wright-json-schema-01)